veniamin-ilmer/better-standards/README.md

 They do not wash the eggs.
 With the natural protection layer, eggs don't need to be refrigerated.

+If necessary, the washing the eggs (just to make them look cleaner), can be done on the store level.

 **Why we haven't switched yet**: Tradition.
 Not enough awareness of alternative.

 ## Building Safety